 The River Don Engine was one of four all built for the same purpose.
-The second went to John Brown's Atlas Works, the third to the Japanese government, and the destination of the fourth is unknown.
+The second went to John Brown's Atlas Works, the third to the Japanese government, and the fourth to Beardmores in Glasgow.

 The River Don Engine ran at Cammell's mill for almost 50 years.
 The engine was then transferred to what was formerly known as the British Steel Corporation's River Don Works.
 At the Works, the engine continued to drive a heavy plate mill, producing products such as stainless steel reactor shields and steel plates for North Sea oil rigs.